Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

    RNG and export sidecar convergence may wait briefly inside establish, but they must not block ledger close indefinitely.
-If RNG cannot establish quorum-aligned validator entropy, it injects the deterministic Tier 3 fallback digest (labeled `consensus_fallback`, count 0).
+If RNG cannot establish an accepted entropy set, it injects the deterministic Tier 1 consensus_fallback digest (labeled `consensus_fallback`, count 0).
 If export signatures cannot converge, export retries or expires according to transaction rules.